jnsgruk/juju-api/README.md

 # Juju REST API

+> This is very much speculative, and a work in progress!

 This repository serves to assist with a WIP design for a new RESTful Juju client API.

 The existing API surface for Juju is rather large, and the aim here is to design a new client API,